Coal mining: Contour mining

 The contour mining method consists of removing overburden from the seam in a pattern following the contours along a ridge or around the hillside.
 This method is most commonly used in areas with rolling to steep terrain.
 It was once common to deposit the spoil on the downslope side of the bench thus created, but this method of spoil disposal consumed much additional land and created severe landslide and erosion problems.
 To alleviate these problems, a variety of methods were devised to use freshly cut overburden to refill mined-out areas.
 These haul-back or lateral movement methods generally consist of an initial cut with the spoil deposited downslope or at some other site, and spoil from the second cut refilling the first.
 A ridge of undisturbed natural material 15 to 20 ft wide is often intentionally left at the outer edge of the mined area.
 This barrier adds stability to the reclaimed slope by preventing spoil from slumping or sliding downhill.
+In certain contour mining operations, extracting multiple coal seams necessitates removing and managing interburden between layers, thereby increasing the complexity of the mining process.
+However, this still seems to be a common mining approach.

 The limitations of contour strip mining are both economic and technical.
 When the operation reaches a predetermined stripping ratio (tons of overburden/tons of coal), it is not profitable to continue.
 Depending on the equipment available, it may not be technically feasible to exceed a certain height of highwall.
 At this point, it is possible to produce more coal with the augering method in which spiral drills bore tunnels into a highwall laterally from the bench to extract coal without removing the overburden.